rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 A version requirement must be specified.
 The full breadth of options available with our existing dependencies, e.g. features and overrides, will be supported.

+Just like regular dependencies, `version = "*"` is supported meaning no requirement at all, but is prohibited on `crates.io`.
+For backwards compatibility, Cargo allows skipping the version field altogether for crates.io deps, in which case `version = "*"` is inferred.
+This, and other such accommodations can be dropped fro stdlib dependencies since they are new.

 For the initial roll out of the feature, only normal dependencies, not build or dev dependencies, will be allowed to include explicit stdlib dependencies.

 ## Implicit dependencies